Kate issues public apology as she takes blame for digitally altered photo

 The princess confessed to experimenting with editing the family portrait – the first official one showing Kate since her surgery.

-The Princess of Wales has publicly taken the blame for the manipulated family photograph issued by Kensington Palace as she issued a personal apology for the “confusion”.
+The Princess of Wales has publicly taken the blame for the manipulated family photograph released by Kensington Palace as she issued a personal apology for the “confusion”.

-Kate said sorry in a statement released on social media said: “Like many amateur photographers, I do occasionally experiment with editing.
+Kate said sorry with a statement on social media which read: “Like many amateur photographers, I do occasionally experiment with editing.

 “I wanted to express my apologies for any confusion the family photograph we shared yesterday caused.